orbcoding/orb/README.md

   echo "${_orb_dash_wildcard[@]}" # ['-- *']

-  # _print_args is a core function that helps you print recieved args for debugging
+  # orb_print_args is a core function that helps you print recieved args for debugging
   # see orb core --help for more
 }
 ```